Welcome to the UC Irvine Machine Learning Repository

 Adult

-Predict whether income exceeds $50K/yr based on census data.
+Predict whether annual income of an individual exceeds $50K/yr based on census data.
 Also known as "Census Income" dataset.

 New Datasets